GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetTemplate.md

 There are many different types of Autocalcs, but the main thing to know is that you cannot edit them with the **Budget Template**.
 These accounts are managed by Corporate.
 Notice also that any Manual Input account is highlighted yellow, and the Autocalcs are grayed out.

+>**Autocalc Handling**<br>
+>It is best practice to set your Autocalc input columns to equal the last saved columns from Interject.
+That way your your inputs will automatically update when assumptions are changed, and your EBITDA will tie out.

 ## Do I have security rights to Save from the Budget Template?

-To find if you can save to the Budget Template, please check out the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#the-budget-template) page.
+To find if you can save to the Budget Template, please check out the [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html#budget-tools-and-the-control-center) page.

 ## After Corp Cutoff and after BOD